 On rare occasion a benign lesion may require a surgical margin because it is difficult to distinguish from cancerous tissue.
 Cases of extramammary Paget’s disease, and trichoblastoma (benign tumor of the hair follicle), resistant plasma cell vulvitis (i.e. Zoon’s vulvitis) have been documented as being treated with partial vulvectomies.

 Vulvectomy procedure for the treatment of vulvar carcinoma and precancerous lesions is considered medically necessary if the medical appropriateness criteria are met.
 (See Medical Appropriateness below.)

-Vulvectomy procedure for the treatment of other conditions/diseases, including, but not limited to, the following: hypertrophy and/or altering appearance is considered cosmetic.
+Vulvectomy procedure for the treatment of other conditions/diseases, including, but not limited to, the following: discomfort, hypertrophy and/or altering appearance is considered not medically necessary.

 Vulvectomy is considered medically appropriate if a biopsy documents ANY ONE of the following:

 Any specific products referenced in this policy are just examples and are intended for illustrative purposes only.
 It is not intended to be a recommendation of one product over another, and is not intended to represent a complete listing of all products available.
 These examples are contained in the parenthetical e.g. statement.